phil-grayson/SexFindR/docs/source/Step 0. Mapping and variant calling.rst

 Map reads to the genome
 -----------------------
-The following must be executed for each sample:
+For each sample, the reads must be mapped using a command like:

 .. code-block:: console